-We have consolidated the results of Orbograph Ltd. ("Orbograph"), in which we own approximately94% of the outstanding equity interest.
+We have consolidated the results of Orbograph, in which we own approximately 94% of the outstanding equity interest.
 Orbograph is engaged in the development and marketing of character recognition solutions to banks, financial and other payment processing institutions and healthcare providers.
+For information regarding our plan to sell Orbograph, refer to Note 6 "Business Combinations and Dispositions."

 During the fourth quarter of fiscal 2020, we entered into an Asset Purchase Agreement to sell certain core assets of Orbotech LT Solar, LLC ("OLTS"), which was engaged in the research, development and marketing of products for the deposition of thin film coating of various materials on crystalline silicon photovoltaic wafers for solar energy panels through plasma-enhanced chemical vapor deposition.
 The sale was completed in the first quarter of fiscal 2021 and the proceeds were not material.
-We consolidate the results of OLTS, which is considered a non-strategic business, of which we own 97% of the outstanding equity interest.
+We consolidate the results of OLTS, which is considered a non-strategic business, of which we own 97% of the outstanding equity interest as of June 30, 2022.

 In December 2020, we entered into a Share Purchase Agreement to sell our entire interest in PixCell, an Israeli company that is engaged in the development, marketing and sales of diagnostic equipment for point-of-care hematology applications, to a South Korean company.
 The sale was completed in February 2021 for total consideration of \$20.2 million.
 We recognized a \$4.4 million gain from the sale, which was recorded as part of other expense (income), net.
-Prior to the sale, we owned approximately 52% of PixCell's outstanding equity interests.
+Prior to the sale, we owned approximatel \$2% of PixCell's outstanding equity interests.